Anna Kiełbasińska: Career

 Anna Kiełbasińska won the gold medal for the women's 4 × 400 metres relay at the 2019 European Indoor Championships in Glasgow, alongside Iga Baumgart-Witan, Małgorzata Hołub-Kowalik, and Justyna Święty-Ersetic.

 At 2019 World Athletics Championships held in Doha, she won the silver medal for the women's 4 × 400 m relay, running in the heats.
 The team consisted of Hołub-Kowalik, Patrycja Wyciszkiewicz, Święty-Ersetic, and Baumgart-Witan.

 Just five months before the postponed 2020 Tokyo Olympics in 2021, she underwent surgery to fix a broken navicular bone in her ankle.
 The third-grade fracture was fixed with two screws.
-Despite this, at the Games she helped Poland to victory in the heats of the women’s 4 × 400 m relay, earning the silver medal alongside Baumgart-Witan, Hołub-Kowalik, Święty-Ersetic, and Natalia Kaczmarek.
+Despite this, at the Games she helped Poland to victory in the heats of the women's 4 × 400 m relay, earning the silver medal alongside Baumgart-Witan, Hołub-Kowalik, Święty-Ersetic, and Natalia Kaczmarek.

 In February 2022, Kiełbasińska set a new Polish indoor record in the 400 metres in a time of 51.10 seconds at a meeting in Ostrava, Czech Republic.

 She was based in Poland, but later in her career would often join Dutch athletes, under the guidance of coach Laurent Meuwly, on training camps about four times a year.

-Kiełbasińska suffers from alopecia areata, an auto-immune disease.
+Kiełbasińska has alopecia areata, an auto-immune disease.